 - The ‘close’ might have taken a while and it can be a tedious process.
 The ‘thank you’ needs to bring them back to the reason why they gave.

-An eighth and crucial step – stewardship
+8. A final and crucial step – stewardship

-- How can you keep them warm?
+- How can you keep them engaged?